-First, it is necessary to understand the volume and purpose of the allocated funds.
+First, it is necessary to understand the amount and purpose of the allocated funds.
 However, more on that later.
-More important are the expenses in the industry and sources of funding.
+What's more important are the expenses in the industry and sources of funding.

 Where does the money come from?